awslabs/ec2-spot-workshops/content/rendering-with-batch/batch/job_definition.md

 weight: 110
 ---

-As a last step to configuring Batch, we will register a job definition that will act as a template when we submit jobs.
+As a last step to configuring AWS Batch, we will register a job definition that will act as a template when we submit jobs.

 Run the following to generate the configuration file that will be used to create the job definition: